ZakEspley/Kondor/README.md

 flask db upgrade
 ```

-The database should now be created with the proper tables.
+The tables should now be created in the kondor database.

 Finally just run: